PAVAN0407/learn_git/readme.md

-#Hello gitgigit r
+##Welcome to git
--1 i am adding this from feature
+- this is coming from "u2"
--changed on the git hub repo
+- changed on the git hub repo